Hearst Foundation Inc

 - Festivals, tours, conferences, workshops, or seminars

-- Local chapters of national organizations (typically fund at national/headquarters level only)
+- Local chapters of national organisations (typically fund at national/headquarters level only)

 - Scholarship or fellowship recipients studying or residing outside the United States

-- Generally do not fund endowments (except for organizations with existing Hearst endowments)
+- Generally do not fund endowments (except for organisations with existing Hearst endowments)

 Governance and Leadership